websake/Minimal/README.md

 ——————————————————————————————————————

-LC is an extremely minimalist theme that focuses on the content without distractions.
+Minimal is an extremely minimalist theme that focuses on the content without distractions.
 It has the content and almost nothing else.

 This theme is uncopyrighted -- use as you like, spread it, sell it, do whatever you want.